 • BS, Molecular, Cellular and Developmental Biology, University of New Hampshire, Durham, NH

-March 2016.
-Mosaicism for SRY-Positive Y Chromosome in Karyotype and Chromosomal Microarray Analysis in a Female with Turner syndrome Presentation, Poster Presentation, ACMG Annual Clinical Genetics Meeting, Tampa, FL
+Mosaicism for SRY-Positive Y Chromosome in Karyotype and Chromosomal Microarray Analysis in a Female with Turner syndrome Presentation at the ACMG Annual Clinical Genetics Meeting.

-Oct 2015.
-UPD1 in a Child with Multiple Congenital Anomalies, Poster Presentation, ASHG Annual Meeting, Baltimore, MD
+UPD1 in a Child with Multiple Congenital Anomalies at the ASHG Annual Meeting.

-Feb 2012.
-FAQ on CMA: Update on Chromosomal Microarray Testing for Neurology, Neurology staff meeting, Boston Children’s Hospital, Boston, MA
+FAQ on CMA: Update on Chromosomal Microarray Testing for Neurology at Boston Children’s Hospital.

 Contact Information